 Julian Sullivan – Academy Coach

-Julian is originally from Philadelphia, PA.
-He was the number 1 ranked player in the Pennsylvania, New Jersey and Delaware region before going on to play for North Carolina State.
-There he played #3 singles and #1 doubles.
+Julian is originally from Philadelphia where he was the number 1 ranked player in the Pennsylvania, New Jersey and Delaware region before going on to play for North Carolina State University.
+At NC State he played #3 singles and #1 doubles.
 He reached as high as thirty nationally in doubles and has had numerous wins over ranked opponents including the number one team in the nation.
 He is a 4-time doubles champion at the ATA National Championships.
-Before joining the Smith Stearns Tennis Academy he worked at the North Ridge Country Club in Raleigh, North Carolina.
-He has 7 years of coaching experience and enjoys working with all levels of junior players.
+Before joining Smith Stearns he worked at the North Ridge Country Club in Raleigh, North Carolina.
+Julian has maintained a high level of play over the years and with his strong left handed game style consistently pushes all of our students.
+Julian has over 10 years of coaching experience and enjoys working with all levels of junior players.

 Meet our Support Staff